mattallty/muguet/README.md

 # More complex
 # despite not recommended, this container expose several services (mysql, apache, node.js)
-# So we have to setup a hostname-map so each service will be given a distinct hostname
+# So we have to setup a subdomain-map so each service will be given a distinct hostname
 bigcontainer:
   image: big/big-container
   ports: